-If your AAQ antenna system is fitted with the DVB receiver option, an improvement in acquisition reliability (over SatTant) can be obtained by using it to initially locate one of a number of available satellites.
-Also see Appendix H for further DVB receiver operation.
+If your AAQ antenna system is fitted with the DVB Receiver option or AvL Receiver option, an improvement in acquisition reliability (over SatTant) can be obtained by using it to initially locate one of a number of available satellites.
+Also see Appendix H for further DVB Receiver operation and appendix Ag for further AvL Receiver operation.

 One means of using the ref sat process is to use DBS (Direct Broadcast) satellites.
 They have broad, high power carriers in the high band section of their transmitted signal.
-The spacing of
+The spacing of these satellites (in CONUS) makes it very unlikely that an adjacent satellite will be acquired.
+DBS type satellites are often used as their high carrier power simplifies acquisition in poor weather conditions as well.